saleor/saleor-checkout/README.md

 }
 ```

-5. Update environment variables in Vercel
+6. Update environment variables in Vercel

 You have to add additional environment variables for Payments App in Vercel:
 - `SALEOR_APP_ID` — ID of the app
 - `SALEOR_APP_TOKEN` — Token you've just generated

+> ⚠️  These values are secrets — don't store them inside your git repository

 Make sure that you also have "Automatically expose System Environment Variables" selected